Nitrolaunch/nitrolaunch/docs/docs/packages/declarative.md

 ## Properties

-Properties for the package that do have a meaning to MCVM and other package hosts / installers.
+Properties for the package that do have a meaning to Nitrolaunch and other package hosts / installers.
 All fields are optional.

 ```
 {